Online only; no printed version available.

-- New recommendations for use of shorter (6-month) regimens, BPaL and BPaLM, for treatment of drug-resistant TB, including discussions on 2022 recommendations from CDC and WHO
+- New recommendations for use of shorter (6-month) regimens, bedaquiline, pretomanid, and linezolid (BPaL) and BPaL plus moxifloxacin (BPaLM) for treatment of drug-resistant TB, including discussions on 2022 recommendations from CDC and WHO

 - New table of molecular and growth-based drug susceptibility tests available at 5 reference laboratories in the United States

 - Updated information about 21 medications used to treat tuberculosis, including a new fact sheet on Pretomanid